The original creators of play for almost a century.

 Over the years, Miracle’s innovations included small carousels sold to drive-in movies and large stores, fiberglass-covered wooden stadium bleachers, and modular swimming pools for schools.
 With his son, Paul Ahrens, Claude also created the People Mover Train and 16 other patented designs.

 Miracle® continues to develop and bring thrilling play to communities throughout the United States.
-A lot has changed over the past 93 years, but Miracle® remains committed to the creativity and innovation that have defined us.
+A lot has changed since 1927, but Miracle® remains committed to the creativity and innovation that have defined us.

 Creating playgrounds is a family tradition.